 If there were any actual phenomena such as a high velocity earth, everything would become so unpleasant or dangerous by turns, or simply put out of place in short order, all the turkeys and the straw, that birds leaving their nests in the morning would not

 be able to find them again in the evening.
 A condor over the Andes would find himself lost over the Pacific Ocean in no time.
 Hunting for even an unwise and silly rabbit in the open field would become too much to do for an eagle like Aquila chrysaetos,

 or a hawk like Accipiter gentilis.
 Buteo regalis and the other birds would not be able to build nests in the trees wheeling around, when the branches were not breaking apart.
 To barely get by would become impossible, and the dragonflies and little creatures

 of the forest would find the environment intolerable and go extinct, adieu adieu.
 It would become a total disaster.
 They would all be extinguished, lions, tigers, elks, and bears, having been wiped out long ago, under the careening stresses of a mixed-up,

-"The empiest yet fullest of all human messages: good-bye",
+"The emptiest yet fullest of all human messages: good-bye",

-"Home no more home to me, whither must I wander?" and it is beyond
+"Home no more home to me, whither must I wander?" and beyond

 passing a little bit of strangeways to believe that the Earth orbits the sun; and all the time, wherever you wander, there you are, and the Earth is always the thing closest to home.
-Most massive, and it always seems so much at ease -- like it is not
+Most massive, in fact, and it always seems so much at ease -- like not

-in motion, and rather at rest.
+in motion, but rather at rest.
 If they said that all the crazy numbers for the conjured science of heliocentrism were different tomorrow, what difference could it make?
-It always seems like the terra firma is at rest anyway.
-And through all this?
+It always seems otherwise anyway.
+And terra firma through all this?

 Wherever you go, there you are